ARISE-Handong/BugOss/README.md

-# BugOSS
-BugOSS: A Regression Bug Benchmark for Evaluating Fuzzing Techniques Currently, 18 artifacts from 18 C/C++ programs are registered for the BugOSS benchmark.
-These artifacts originated real-word regression bugs detected by Google [OSS-Fuzz](https://github.com/google/oss-fuzz) from open-source projects.
+# BugOSS: A Regression Bug Benchmark for Evaluating Fuzzing Techniques

+BugOSS is a benchmark of real-world regression bugs found in [OSS-Fuzz](https://github.com/google/oss-fuzz) for experimenting with regression fuzzing techniques.
+To reproduce the real project
+context where the bugs were introduced, each study artifact of BugOSS indicates the exact bug-inducing commit, and provides the information about the target bug, together with the existing bugs in the same commit.
+Currently, 18 artifacts from 18 C/C++ programs are registered.
-BugOSS encompass various cases of real-world regression bugs.
+These 18 bug artifacts encompass various cases of regression bugs in real-world.
+We belive that BugOSS offers a useful basis for empirically investigating regression fuzzing techniques.

+## Citing BugOSS

+    @INPROCEEDINGS{BugOSS,
+         author={Kim, Jeewoong and Hong, Shin},
+         booktitle={IEEE International Conference on Software Testing, Verification, and Validation (ICST)}, title={{Poster}: {BugOSS}: A Regression Bug Benchmark for Evaluating Fuzzing Techniques}, year={2023}
+    }

+## Bug artifact
+Each artifact provides a realistic regression bug context to reproduce the reported failure:
+- fuzz target: the latest version before the oss-fuzz issue report time which successfully reproduce a failure
+- bug-revealing input: an input for a fuzz target, that induces a failure (attached in an OSS-Fuzz issue)
+- bug-inducing commit: the program change that newly adds the target bug to the target program
+- fix-inducing commit: the program change that repairs the target bug
+- failure symptom: failure type, crash message, or patterns of stack trace for the expected failure
+- other failures by pre-existing bugs
+- an initial seed corpus at a bug-inducing commit (`seed_corpus.tar`)
+- experiment results with 2 baseline fuzzers (libFuzzer, AFL++) using the initial seed corpus

 | artifact           | failure type     | changed lines in BIC | changed lines in FIC |
 | ------------------ | ---------------- | --------------------:| --------------------:|
 | aspell-18462       | buffer-overrun   |               5      |               18     |